How To Decorate Your Timber Windows at Christmas

-Looking at your specific window type, whether a sash window, a casement window or an entrance door, is a good way to enlist window decoration ideas for the holidays that makes the most of your home’s architectural style.
+Looking at your specific window type, whether a sash window, a casement window or an entrance door, is a good way to enlist window decoration ideas for the holidays that make the most of your home’s architectural style.
 So let’s start with sash windows and discover Christmas decorating ideas if you own this style of window.

 Sash window christmas decoration ideas